Meltrust/pokeflix/README.md

 ![clone](https://user-images.githubusercontent.com/53324035/73660989-4451aa80-4667-11ea-8a89-176f89d6548a.png)

-2.Copy the URL given by clicking the clipboard button
+2. Copy the URL given by clicking the clipboard button

-3.Open a terminal window in your local machine and change the current directory to the one you want the clone directory to be made.
+3. Open a terminal window in your local machine and change the current directory to the one you want the clone directory to be made.

-4.Type  git clone and the paste the URL you previusly copied to the clipboard
+4. Type  git clone and the paste the URL you previusly copied to the clipboard

-5.Change the current directory to the newly created folder
+5. Change the current directory to the newly created folder

-6.Open the index.html file on your browser.
+6. Open the index.html file on your browser.
 You can add and remove books which persist on browser reloads.

-7.In your terminal, `npm install` to install the dependencies.
+7 .In your terminal, `npm install` to install the dependencies.

-8.Now run `npm start` and the app should appear on your browser.
+8. Now run `npm start` and the app should appear on your browser.

-## Author
+## Authors

 👤 **Miguel Tapia**